dataaxiom/ghcr-cleanup-action/README.md

 ### Concurrency

-The action is not designed to be run in parallel.
+The action is not designed to be run in parallel on the same package repository.
 Due to the nature of the cleanup process and determining what can be safely deleted it requires that no other package publishing or deleting process is occurring at the same time.
 It's recommended to use a GitHub concurrency group with this action in complex/busy repositories.

 ### Validate Option